StefanPfeiffer80/FASPA.github.io/README.md

 FASP is a workflow for analysing Illumina paired-end sequence data.
 This file is distributed without warranty
 This file runs as a Linux bashscript;
-Cite as: Pfeiffer, S. (2018) Prootocl Exchange.
-FASPA - Fast Amplicon Sequence Processing and Analyses
+Cite as: Pfeiffer, S. (2018) FASPA - Fast Amplicon Sequence Processing and Analyses

 # Introduction
 High-throughput sequencing of the 16S rRNA marker gene is the current benchmark in the characterization of bacterial microbial communities from virtually all environments.